kevinnilson/WebComponents4Kids/css.md

 # CSS

 CSS tells the browser how each type of HTML element should be displayed (color, size, font).
+CSS stands for Cascading Style Sheets.